jeffturcotte/moor/README.markdown

 	Moor::setNotFoundCallback('Your::own404Callback');

 Please note that the default not found callback can optionally display debugging information, so if you still wanted debug messages, you would need to add this functionality to your custom callback.

+## Triggers

+While the router is running:
+	- Trigger the 404 callback with Moor::triggerNotFound().
+	- Skip the current active route and continue routing with Moor::triggerContinue().

 ## Debugging